2025 Player Registration

 Your child will need a baseball glove and baseball cleats.
 We have Little League approved helmets, bats, and catcher’s gear for team use.
 You will need to purchase baseball pants as well – color will be provided at a later date.

 Many parents also choose to purchase bats, helmets and catcher’s gear.
-If you do you must follow the Little League guidelines or your bat and/or helmet will be removed from the game by an umpire (this happens every year).
+If you do you must follow the Little League guidelines or your bat and/or helmet could impact the game negatively.
+Your coach be able to tell you or get you help.

 How many games do you play during the season?